 Another Butterfly Garden Stake Idea

 Michel de Smedt kindly sent these butterflies from his garden.
-The copper wire for the body is wrapped around a stainless steel spindle. so these butterflies wobble in the wind when passing by.
+The copper wire for the body is wrapped around a stainless steel spring so these butterflies wobble in the wind when passing by.
 Lovely, thanks Michel!

 Don’t forget to share this page if you think it will be useful to others.
 Thanks.